 If your phone rings, feel free to answer it!
+Ditto if you have a quick errand and need to step outside the house!
 SimpleMat is different from mortar in the best way because there’s no rush.
 Work at your own pace and set tiles on your timeline.

-Then clean the backs of the tiles or stones with a damp sponge and let dry.
+Once you’ve cut the tiles, clean the backs of them with a damp sponge and let dry.

 3. Press in Tiles

-Remove the clear plastic face of each SimpleMat sheet to expose the adhesive beads, and then lightly set tiles into place.
-I’m installing subway tiles, along with tile spacers to make sure all the gaps are consistent.
+Now, we get to see the magic of SimpleMat: Remove the clear plastic face of each SimpleMat sheet to expose the adhesive beads, and lightly set tiles into place.
+I’m installing subway tiles, along with tile spacers so there are consistent gaps.